bobokvsky/yandex-images-download/README.md

 # Acknowledgements
-Special thanks to Andrey Lyashko for code reviews.
+Special thanks to Andrey Lyashko (https://github.com/andy-landy) for code reviews and collaboration.
-Special thanks to Boris Kovarski (https://github.com/kovarsky) and Andrey Lyashko for backing the project.
+Special thanks to Boris Kovarski (https://github.com/kovarsky) and Andrey Lyashko (https://github.com/andy-landy) for backing the project.